 A bachelor degree opens the door to higher paying jobs within the equine industry.
 Typical jobs include field sales representative, technical service, publishing, marketing and advertising in areas such as pharmaceutical supplies, nutritional products, and equine tack and equipment.

 There are none currently.
 If a student is interested in working with Thoroughbreds on the racetrack, they need to be licensed by the state racing commission.
 Trainers must also pass a written and hands-on test given by stewards.

 Who are the professors?

-Dr. Judy Downer is the program manager.
-She holds a B.S. in Animal Science as well as a Ph.D. in Animal Nutrition, shows and judges in dressage.
+Marie Davidson is the program manager.
+She holds a M.Ed. in Equine Education and is a lifelong international event rider, trainer and rehabilition manager.
 Dr. Marsha Pidherney is an equine veterinarian as well as full-time faculty.
-Ms. Marie Davidson serves as adjunct faculty and brings a background in International advanced level eventing to our mix.
-Ms. Katie Bigge also serves as an adjunct professor bringing her experience as a world champion in showing all around Pinto world champions.
+Angie Adkin i adjunct faculty and holds a Ph.D. with specializations in nutrition, behavior and physiology.
+Katie Bigge also serves as an adjunct professor.
+Holding a M.Ed., Ms. Bigge brings her experience as a world champion in showing all around Pinto world champions.

 What is the ratio of general education to equine classes?

 For an A.S. in Equine Studies a student is required to take 15 credit hours in general education and 49 credit hours encompass equine coursework.

 How long has the program been in existence?

 The first classes were offered in 2003, and the program has steadily grown since.
 In a typical semester, more than 100 students are enrolled in equine programs.

 CF is accredited by the Southern Association of Colleges and Schools Commission on Colleges.